nic-smith/The-Writers-Spiral/The Writers Spiral/Stories/The Veil and the Machine/chapters/chapter_4_md.md

 - **Tags**:
 - #discovery
-- #mystery
 - #foreshadowing

-Griffin paused at the edge of a shallow ravine, noticing tracks in the mud.
+- **Content**: Griffin paused at the edge of a shallow ravine, noticing tracks in the mud.
 They were faint, partially washed away by the rain, but unmistakably human.

-**Notes:** Introduces a potential threat or mystery, increasing tension.
+**Notes**: Introduces a potential threat or mystery, increasing tension.

 ---